-something good, something useful was founded by participatory artist Eleanor Shipman as she was struck by the powerful role of art in enabling, provoking and encouraging honest dialogue on a range of subjects – from local regeneration, to the cultural identity of Londoners or what it means to be happy.
-Eleanor now works with six SGSU associates – from architects and anthropologists to sustainability leaders – to collaborate and deliver exciting multi-disciplinary projects.
+something good, something useful was founded by participatory artist Eleanor Shipman as she was struck by the powerful role of art in enabling, provoking and encouraging honest dialogue on a range of subjects – from local regeneration, to the impacts of climate change or what it means to be happy.